ULC: A Unified and Fine-Grained Controller for Humanoid Loco-Manipulation: Abstract

 \section{Abstract}

-Loco-Manipulation for humanoid robots aims to enable robots to integrate mobility with upper-body tracking capabilities.
+Loco-manipulation for humanoid robots aims to enable robots to integrate mobility with upper-body tracking capabilities.
 Most existing approaches adopt hierarchical architectures that decompose control into isolated upper-body (manipulation) and lower-body (locomotion) policies.
-While this decomposition reduces training complexity, it inherently limits coordination between subsystems and contradicts the unified whole-body control exhibited by humans.
+While it reduces training complexity, this decomposition inherently limits coordination between subsystems and contradicts the unified whole-body control exhibited by humans.
 We demonstrate that a single unified policy can achieve a combination of tracking accuracy, large workspace, and robustness for humanoid loco-manipulation.
-We propose the Unified Loco-Manipulation Controller (\ULC), a single-policy framework that simultaneously tracks root velocity, root height, torso rotation, and dual-arm joint positions in an end-to-end manner, proving the feasibility of unified control without sacrificing performance.
-We achieve this unified control through key technologies: sequence skill acquisition for progressive learning complexity, residual action modeling for fine-grained control adjustments, command polynomial interpolation for smooth motion transitions, random delay release for robustness to deploy variations, load randomization for generalization to external disturbances, and center-of-gravity tracking for providing explicit policy gradients to maintain stability.
-We validate our method on the Unitree G1 humanoid robot with 3-DOF (degrees-of-freedom) waist.
-Compared with strong baselines, \ULC shows better tracking performance to disentangled methods and demonstrating larger workspace coverage.
+We propose a Unified Loco-Manipulation Controller (\ULC), a single-policy framework that simultaneously tracks root velocity, root height, torso rotation, and dual-arm joint positions in an end-to-end manner, demonstrating the feasibility of unified control without sacrificing the performance.
+We achieve this unified control through integrating a set of key technologies, including sequential skill acquisition for progressive learning complexity, residual action modeling for fine-grained control adjustments, command polynomial interpolation for smooth motion transitions, random delay release for robustness to deploy variations, load randomization for generalization to external disturbances, and center of mass tracking for providing explicit policy gradients to maintain stability.
+We validate our method on the Unitree G1 humanoid robot with a three-degrees-of-freedom waist.
+Compared with the state-of-the-art, \ULC shows better tracking performance than disentangled methods and demonstrates larger workspace coverage.
 The unified dual-arm tracking enables precise manipulation under external loads while maintaining coordinated whole-body control for complex loco-manipulation tasks.
-The code and videos are available on our project website at \url{https://ulc-humanoid.github.io}.
+The code and videos are available on our project website at \url{https://hellod035.github.io/ULC/}.